Legal norm: Utilitarianism

 Utilitarianism is a form of consequentialism whereby decisions are made by predicting the outcome that determines the moral worth of an action.
 It assumes that the system of legal rules as opposed to individual moral rules provide the relevant scope of a decision.

 Virtue ethics

 Placing this theory into a legal context, an action is considered right when an individual, being a virtuous moral agent performs a deed that displays the essences of human excellences.
 In applying virtuous legal norms, a virtue-centred theory of judging displays the characteristics of judicial temperance, courage, temperament, intelligence, wisdom and justice.
 These excellences may translate into a concern with equity in virtue jurisprudence.

 Legal philosophers

 Whilst both legal theorists Kelsen and Hart believe that legal normativity cannot be reduced to mere factuality or moral normativity, their approaches to interpretations of the concept itself differ.
-A comparison of their respective contributions to legal normativity with be presented.
+A comparison of their respective contributions to legal normativity will be presented.